Reaching more than 10,000 children, youth, adults and families affected by mental illness every year in WA and NT.

 “I want you all to know that there is nothing you have done, or haven’t done or should have done, that would have made any difference to your sick relative.
 It was all inevitable, so I want you all to get rid of any guilt feelings before we start.”

 I as a mother heaved a sigh of relief, it was the kindest and most positive thing I’d heard for several years.
 My guilt was removed from that moment; it was the beginning of my learning experience in coping and coming to terms with mental illness.”

 And so began Arafmi.
 We commenced support groups in an upstairs room at 311 Hay Street, Subiaco.
 It was cold in winter and warm in summer.
 Here at last was a place that carers could talk freely and unload their hearts to, and share their problems with, a group of understanding people.

-Between then and now we have increased our geographic footprint and now have teams offering support through Kimberley, Pilbara, Gascoyne and Mid West, throughout Perth and down to Rockingham and Mandurah in the South.
-As we celebrate our 40th anniversary we have a Board of Governance with 12 members and operational staff in excess of 75.
+Between then and now we have grown considerably and in September 2015 we changed our name from Arafmi WA to HelpingMinds to better reflect our commitment to providing quality education, respite and support services.
+Over the years we have increased our geographic footprint and now have teams offering support through Kimberley, Pilbara, Gascoyne and Mid West, throughout Perth and down to Rockingham and Mandurah in the South.
+We celebrated our 40th anniversary with a Board of Governance of 12 members and operational staff in excess of 75.